Privacy, DMCA, and Other Legal Stuff

 Your Privacy

-Lawhaha.com–edited by a law professor who has taught courses in and written scholarly articles about privacy–considers your privacy to be important.
-Lawhaha.com does not intentionally share your information with anyone without permission (see below for assumed permission to post the names of persons making content submissions).
+Lawhaha.com–edited by a law professor who teaches and writes about privacy law–considers privacy to be important.
+Lawhaha.com does not intentionally share your personal information with anyone without permission (see below for assumed permission to post the names of persons making content submissions).

-We don’t foresee a lot of kids visiting Lawhaha.com, but if they do, we’re supposed to tell you, and it’s true, that Lawhaha.com will never collect or maintain information from anyone we actually know to be under age 18.
+We don’t foresee a lot of kids visiting Lawhaha.com, but if they do, we’re supposed to tell you, and it’s true, that Lawhaha.com does not intentionally collect personal information from anyone, regardless of their age.

 If you contact us, you’ll be asked to fill in a field with a name and email address.

-If you make a submission to Lawhaha.com, such as a Strange Judicial Opinion, Law School Story or Legal Oddity, Lawhaha.com will assume that it is permissible to post your name with it unless you specify otherwise.
+If you make a submission to Lawhaha.com, such as a Strange Judicial Opinion, Law School Story or Legal Oddity, let us know if you don’t want your name posted with it.
+We appreciate submissions and like to thank people for them.

 Links to Third-Party Websites